 Risks of Avoiding Surgery

-Ignoring problems with your hands or wrists could lead to permanent problems.
+Ignoring problems with your hands or wrists could eventually lead to permanent problems.
 For instance, some common conditions we treat for hand and wrist surgery include:

 - Distal radius fractures